BatelBB/Analysis-Design-of-Software-Systems---Course-Prioject/docs/INSTRUCTIONS.md

 Lists in CSV format for easy import to Excel, to allow incremental rollout of the new system.

-Only employees authenticated as HumanResources role may invoke this command.
+Only employees authenticated as HumanResources or StoreManager role may invoke this command.

 #### Usage